A Seasoned Marriage Immigration Lawyer Serving the Bronx, NY

 If the Petition for Alien Relative is filed by a Legal Permanent Resident, separate Petition for Alien Relative is not required for each and every child (unmarried and under 21 years of age) of the immigrating spouse.

 If you have specific questions about your situation, give our marriage immigration lawyer in the Bronx, NY area a call today.
-Having years of experience, we will be able to assist you with marriage based green card visas with ease.
-Call now for a free initial consultation!
+Having years of experience, we will be able to assist you with your marriage-based immigration with ease.
+Call the Cherny Law Office P.C. today to schedule your free initial consultation!

 The information contained on this website is presented for informational and marketing purposes only and is not to be understood as legal advice.
 You should consult an attorney for advice respecting your individual needs.
 Cherny Law Office P.C. looks forward to speaking with you about your particular needs.
 Please note, however, that the mere act of contacting our firm does not create an attorney-client relationship.
 As a result, you should never send any confidential information to our office until a Representation Agreement has been signed by both you and Cherny Law Office P.C.